Green Papaya Salad Recipe

 A trip to Thailand is never complete without sampling one of their most important dishes – the Som Tam or Thai green papaya salad.
 You can find street vendors selling their own versions of the popular food.
 Restaurants also put their own twist to the classic dish.
 Here is how to make papaya salad right in your home.

 A Primer on Authentic Som Tam

 Som tam is a staple food in the villages of northeastern Thailand, near the border with Laos.
 However, you will find the dish in any part of the country.
 There are different varieties of the green papaya salad ranging from the mild to the intense.

-Som tai Thai has a sweet and sour dressing.
+Som tam Thai has a sweet and sour dressing.
 It has a mild flavor that is ideal for those who are first-timers to this dish.
 The “Som tam boo pla ra” uses crab and fermented fish sauce.
-Those who are not keen to the strong aroma of fish sauce may want to steer clear of this version.
+Those who are not keen on the strong aroma of fish sauce may want to steer clear of this version.

 There is also the Tam ba.
 This is the most exotic of the different varieties of the dish.
 It includes different ingredients, some of which Western people may have never seen, tasted, nor heard before in their lives.
 It can also include freshwater snails.
 The Tam sua uses rice noodles as an extender for the dish.
 There is fermented fish sauce, too.

 The Basics of Making Thai Green Papaya Salad